z64tools/z64hdr/helpers/README.md

 } PhysicsHead;
 ```

 If you'd like to alter position, use Physics_GetHeadProperties ``headPosModel`` to alter position in heads model space.
-The local axises depend on the `Head direction` in rest pose, the axises might not match being `X = X, Y = Y, Z = Z`.
+The local axises depend on the `Head direction` in rest pose, the axes might not match being `X = X, Y = Y, Z = Z`.

 ```c
 void Physics_GetHeadProperties(PhysicsStrand* strand, Vec3f* headPosModel);